 Researchers from AntiMalware Laboratory monitor emerging cyber threats, improve the ways of detecting them, and constantly update the Malware Database of CleanMyMac.

-To speed up malware investigations, we’ve created a simple Support Tool that collects technical data from a Mac and puts it into a single archive.
+To speed up malware investigations, we’ve also created a simple Support Tool that collects technical data from a Mac and puts it into a single archive.
 Our support engineers share this tool with users who spotted some malware symptoms on their Macs.

 No worries, the tool works with data related only to processes and configurations of the system and apps, in particular: